Transformed Linear Prediction for Extremes: Applications

-We apply the transformed-linear prediction method to a higher dimensional financial data set.
-The data set obtained from the Kenneth French Data Library\footnote{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data\_library.html} contains the value-averaged daily returns of 30 industry portfolios.
-We analyze data for 1950-2020, consisting of $n=17911$ observations.
-Since our interest is in extreme losses, we negate the returns, set negative returns to zero so that data is in the positive orthant.
-Although these data appear to be heavy-tailed, it still requires marginal transformation so that $\alpha = 2$ can be assumed.
-Let $\bm{X}^{(orig)}$ denote the random vector of the value-averaged daily returns.
-For simplicity we use the empirical CDF to perform the marginal transformation $X_i =1/\sqrt{(1-\hat{F_i}(X_i^{(orig)}))}-\delta$, which is applied to each industry's data so that $X_i$ follows the same shifted Pareto distribution as before.
-We again assume $\bm X_t$, the random vector denoting the observations on day $t$, are iid copies of $\bm X$.
-The data set is randomly split into two sets.
-The training set consists of two-thirds of the data ($n_{train}=11940)$ to estimate the TPDM and obtain the vector $\hat {\bm b}.$ The test set consists of the remaining one-third of the data ($n_{test}=5970)$ to assess coverage rates.
+We apply the transformed linear prediction method to a higher-dimensional precipitation data set from the Cumbria and Lancashire region in the UK.
+The data, obtained from \cite{https://doi.org/10.5285/8ddfd4dd5af443f9ad382cd77366d877}, consist of daily rainfall records collected by Met Office observation stations across the UK.
+We analyze data from 1960-2024, a period during which no clear long-term trends are observed.
+The raw data contain missing values.
+To ensure consistency across stations, we retain only the $30$ gauge stations for which the proportion of missing values is below $0.1$.
+We further restrict the data set to days on which observations are available at all retained stations, resulting in $10,520$ observations.

-Following similar steps in the previous application, the $30\times 30$ TPDM $\Sigma_{\bm{X}}$ is estimated first in the training set.
-We focus on performing the linear prediction for extreme losses of coal, beer, and paper.
-The three largest coefficients in $\hat {\bm b}_{coal}$ are $(0.42, 0.36, 0.20)$ and correspond to fabricated products and machinery, steel, and oil respectively.
-The three largest coefficients $\hat {\bm b}_{beer}$ are $(0.52, 0.24, 0.12)$ and correspond to food products, retail, and consumer goods (household).
-The three largest coefficients for $\hat {\bm b}_{paper}$ are $(0.21, 0.11, 0.08)$ and correspond to chemicals, consumer goods (household), and construction materials.
-The assessed coverage rates of our transformed linear $95\%$ prediction intervals for coal, beer, and paper are $97.9\%$, $96.3\%$, and $98\%$, respectively.
+Across these stations, maximum recorded rainfall ranges between 49.4 mm and 201.2 mm.
+To assess marginal tail behavior, we estimate the shape parameter at each station by fitting a generalized Pareto distribution.
+The average estimated shape parameter is $0.073$, with 80\% of the stations having positive estimates.
+Although the data appear to be heavy-tailed, a marginal transformation is still needed so that we can assume $\alpha=2$.

-For the purpose of comparison, we also assessed coverage rates of the MSPE-based $95\%$ prediction intervals.
-Because the data are strongly non-Gaussian, we use the empirical CDF to transform the marginals to be standard normal before estimating the covariance matrix.
-The coverage rates of MSPE-based 95\% prediction intervals are $79.3\%$, $66.6\%$, and $51.2\%$ for coal, beer, and paper respectively.
+Let $\bX^{(orig)}$ denote the random vector of daily rainfall.
+For simplicity, we use a rank-based marginal transformation $X_i=(1-\widehat{F}_i(X_i^{(orig)}))^{-1/2}-\delta$, applied to each gauge station's data so that $X_i$ follows the same shifted Pareto distribution as in the air pollution application.
+We again assume $\bX_t$, the random vector denoting the observations on day $t$, are i.i.d. copies of $\bX\in\Vq_+$.
+We randomly select two-thirds of the data as a training set ($n_{train}=7,014)$ and use it to estimate the TPDM and obtain the vector $\hat{\bm{b}}^*.$ The remaining one-third of the data ($n_{test}=3,506$) serves as a test set to evaluate coverage rates.